What is Bad Debt Reserve (Allowance)?

 - More than two years old

-The company can drill down further into each bucket especially in more than 180 olds bracket and figure out the reasons of delay, settle disputes if any.
+The company can drill down further into each bucket, especially in more than 180 olds brackets, figure out the reasons for the delay, and settle disputes if any.
 This exercise will give a fair idea to the company about the debt structure and total provision it should maintain to cover the foreseeable bad debt expenses.
-On the bright side, this activity might also help recover some long pending debts by constant follow-up.
+On the bright side, this activity might also help recover some long-pending debts through constant follow-up.

-How is bad debt reserve used to manipulate the books of accounts?
+How is a bad debt reserve used to manipulate the books of accounts?

-- Bad debt reserve is a good technique which can be used to decrease the net taxable profit of the company which will help reduce tax expense.
-Therefore, there are strict tax rules which will prevent companies to take benefit of the bad debt reserve for tax saving purposes.
+- It is a good technique that can be used to decrease the net taxable profit of the company, which will help reduce income tax expenses.
+Therefore, strict tax rules will prevent companies from taking advantage of the bad debt reserve for tax-saving purposes.

-To avoid the above situations, top-down approach to the management and strict policies will go a long way in securing the future of the company.
+To avoid the above situations, the top-down approach to management and strict policies will go a long way in securing the company’s future.